rememberSoftwares/yacana/docs/README.md

 It does the following:
 ![GS6](https://github.com/user-attachments/assets/51e1143c-3aa1-40e0-acf6-5ac014d83282)

 * The first Task is solved and the output ends up in Agent1's History.
-It's messages 1 & 2 ;
+It's messages 1 & 2.
-* The prompt and answer are then copied to the agent2's History as you can see in messages 3 & 4 ;
+* The prompt and answer are then copied to the agent2's History as you can see in messages 3 & 4.
 * Next Task2 is solved.
 Note that it now has access to the input and output of Agent1's solving task as it was put in its History.
-It's Message 5 & 6 ;
+It's Message 5 & 6.
-* The messages 5 & 6 are copied back to agent1's History as shown in messages 7 & 8 ;
+* The messages 5 & 6 are copied back to agent1's History as shown in messages 7 & 8.
-* We now reach the shift message, at message 9, configured by default to copy message 8. 🚨You should set the shift message yourself as the histories are now merged from the beginning. **This will create a message duplication if you don't!** ;
+* We now reach the shift message, at message 9, configured by default to copy message 8. 🚨You should set the shift message yourself as the histories are now merged from the beginning. **This will create a message duplication if you don't!**
-* Messages from 10 to 12 are already merged as being part of the GroupSolve loop ;
+* Messages from 10 to 12 are already merged as being part of the GroupSolve loop.

 We could represent this merged workflow in the following unified form: